7. Functionsï

 x3 <- runif(64)

-when we want to apply the same action on different data, say, compute the root mean square, instead of re-typing almost identical expressions (or a bunch of them) over and over again:
+assume we want to apply the same action on different data, say, compute the root mean square.
+Then, instead of retyping almost identical expressions (or a bunch of them) over and over again:

 ## [1] 0.6545